metmuseum-medialab/pathfinder/README.md

 MVP2:
 Calculates a path between multiple user-defined points (starting at the Met's entrance) by creating permutations of all possible paths between these points (using the Dijkstra algorithm from MVP1) and then applying the Nearest Neighbor algorithm (a heuristic approach to the Travelling Salesman Problem) to choose the best route among all the possible paths.

+MVP3:
+Accepts user preferences for light, crowd, and noise levels, and adjusts the path based on these preferences, by changing the lengths of graph edges based on the desirability of their environment.